timcanby/ImageRetrival_ByUsingDeepFeatureTree/README.md

 ![](ReadME_image/7169591F0130AC75B0F13A16B230C127.png)

-Borrowed Flask template：https://github.com/kudeh/image-search-engine, you can build your own retrieval application like：
+Borrowed Flask template（thanks to）：https://github.com/kudeh/image-search-engine, you can build your own retrieval application like：

 ![](ReadME_image/1372FE2C0406E2A984A746E87258EFE4.png)
 ![](ReadME_image/487C1D11A15A145F6326A8F2B40D48C6.png)